polterguy/micro/help-files/Micro/04 - Icons.md

 ## Icons

 Micro includes the IcoMoon icon collection, which you can read about in the credits section of these help files.
 There are 200 different icons you can use, and they all obey by the same syntax.
-You would normally include these by adding an additional span, and settings its CSS class, to whatever icon you want to use.
+You would normally include these by adding an additional span, and settings its CSS class to whatever icon you want to use.
 Below is an example.

 ```hyperlambda